renatobanzai/iris-python-covid19/readme.md

 * acess to a terminal in your environment

 ### Installing
-After cloning this repo open a terminal go to the iris-python-covid19 and type this command:
+After cloning this repo open a terminal go to the iris-python-covid19 and type these commands:

 ```
+docker-compose build

 docker-compose up
 ```